 Change is happening.
 Time is limited.
 We have to reduce inequality, poverty and carbon missions fast.
 The time to do this is now.
 We’re cognisant of this urgency that’s why our work supports positive change.

 Twyg is a not-for-profit company.
 Registration number: 2019 / 056796 / 08.

 We work within the framework of the United Nation Sustainable Development Goals and with the knowledge from the Intergovernmental Panel on Climate Change 12 that we have until 2030 to reduce our impact on the planet.
 We are particularly focussed on the SDG12 which aims to ensure sustainable consumption and production.
 Read our manifesto here.

 Founder and editor

 Nobanzi Sokhuthu was born in Tsolo in the Eastern Cape, surrounded by mountains and brightly coloured dwellings.
-Her childhood dreams of becoming a biochemist or a pilot diffused the reality of Nobanzi’s everyday struggles and motivated her to work hard.
+Her childhood dream of becoming a biochemist or a pilot were diffused by the reality of Nobanzi’s everyday struggles which motivated her to work hard.
 She has a college diploma in electronic engineering and worked as a teacher’s assistant before joining Afrika Tikkun skills development program.
 Through this program she acquired an internship with Twyg.
 She likes to challenge herself, nourish her curiosity and learn new skills.
 Nobanzi loves fashion, reading and watching movies.